Indian education startup Byju’s is fundraising at a $10B valuation – TechCrunch

 The startup told TechCrunch last month that traffic on its app and website was up 150% in March and it added six million students to the platform during the month.

-Other edtech startups including Unacademy, which was recently backed by Facebook, and early-stage startups such as Sequoia Capital India-backed Classplus, and Chennai-based SKILL-LYNC have also seen growth in recent weeks, they told TechCrunch last month.
+Other edtech startups, including Unacademy, which was recently backed by Facebook, and early-stage startups such as Sequoia Capital India-backed Classplus, and Chennai-based SKILL-LYNC, have also seen growth in recent weeks, they told TechCrunch last month.

 Through its app, tutors on Byju’s help all school-going children understand complex subjects using real-life objects such as pizza and cake.
 The app also prepares students who are pursuing undergraduate and graduate-level courses.

 Over the years, Byju’s has invested in tweaking the English accents in its app and adapted to different education systems.
-It has amassed more than 35 million registered users, about 2.4 million of which are paid customers.
+It had amassed more than 35 million registered users, about 2.4 million of which are paid customers as of late last year.